January 2, 2026 (5mo ago) — last updated March 22, 2026 (3mo ago)

 Beyond Construction: Financial Services and SaaS

 This approach works across industries.
-A B2B SaaS vendor could offer an ROI-style tool (for example, using a marketing or cost estimator such as the Facebook Ads Cost Estimator) so prospects can plug in their own metrics and see potential savings or gains.
+A B2B SaaS vendor could offer an ROI-style tool such as the Facebook Ads Cost Estimator so prospects plug in their own metrics and see potential savings or gains.
 That ties the product to profit and transforms conversations.

 Engagement Tactics: High vs Low Effort